-The purpose of the Student Grievance Procedure shall be to provide equitable and orderly processes to resolve any differences or dispute between a student and a staff or faculty member about College policies or learning activities affecting the student.
-This may include but is not limited to grading, instructional procedures, class attendance policies, instructional quality, and other situations where the student believes he/she is being treated unfairly or arbitrarily.
-Refer to the college catalog for an explanation of the procedure.
-Please refer to the college catalog - Student Handbook Section pg.
-213-214.
+The purpose of the Student Grievance Procedure shall be to provide equitable and orderly processes to resolve any differences or dispute between a student and a staff or faculty member about college policies or learning activities affecting the student.
+This may include but is not limited to grading, instructional procedures, class attendance policies, instructional quality, and other situations where the student believes they are being treated unfairly or arbitrarily.
+Refer to the college catalog college catalog or Student Handbook for an explanation of the procedure.